 Prognosis for Unexplained Infertility

 However, when in vitro fertilization is done immediately after unsuccessful treatment with clomiphene plus hCG, women become pregnant more quickly and high-order multifetal pregnancies (≥ 3 fetuses) are much less likely than when gonadotropins are used first.
 Thus, if clomiphene plus hCG is unsuccessful, more clinicians now recommend in vitro fertilization as the next treatment.
-Data indicate that women > 38 with unexplained infertility conceive more quickly and costs are lower when in vitro fertilization is done before controlled ovarian stimulation is tried (1).
+Data indicate that women > 38 years with unexplained infertility conceive more quickly and costs are lower when in vitro fertilization is done rather than proceeding to controlled ovarian stimulation (1).

 Довідковий матеріал щодо прогнозу